Controversial FBI officials Lisa Page, James Baker resign

 Ms. Page advised Mr. Comey on the Hillary Clinton email investigation in 2016, when the former director announced the bureau would not pursue criminal charges against the presidential candidate.
 She was briefly part of the special counsel probe into Russian collusion during the 2016 election, but returned to the FBI weeks before the anti-Trump texts became public.

-Former FBI Directory James Comey has said he would have removed Ms. Page from any political investigates had he been aware of her anti-Trump bias.
+Former FBI Directory James Comey has said he would have removed Ms. Page from any political investigations had he been aware of her anti-Trump bias.

 Mr. Baker, meanwhile, was the subject of a Justice Department investigation into allegations of leaked classified information about Christopher Steele’s Trump dossier, a document that supposedly contained evidence linking the Trump campaign to Russia, but its veracity has been disputed.